Bidhit74/DSA-with-JAVA/Oops/readme.md

 3.  -   Hierarchical Inheritance is a type of inheritance in Java where multiple subclasses inherit from a single parent class.

 4.  -   Hybrid Inheritance is a combination of two or more types of inheritance in Java.
 Since Java does not support multiple inheritance directly (to avoid ambiguity), hybrid inheritance can only be achieved using a combination of classes and interfaces.

+# Polymorphism

+1. Compile Time Polymorphism ( Method Overloading )

+    - Achieved when multiple methods in the same class share the same name but differ in the number or type of parameters.
+    - Resolved during compile time.

+2. Run Time Polymorphism ( Method Overriding )

+    - Achieved when a subclass provides a specific implementation of a method already defined in its parent class.
+    - Resolved during runtime using dynamic method dispatch.